Drury ministry

-The Drury ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from November 14, 1919, to July 16, 1923.
-It was led by the 8th Premier of Ontario, Ernest Drury.
-The ministry was a coalition made up of members of the United Farmers of Ontario (UFO) and the Labour Party, which commanded the confidence of the Legislative Assembly of Ontario.
+The Drury ministry was the cabinet (formally the Executive Council of Ontario) that that directed the provincial government of Ontario, Canada Ontario from November 14, 1919, to July 16, 1923.
+It was led by Ernest Drury, the 8th Premier of Ontario.
+The ministry was a coalition made up of members of the United Farmers of Ontario (UFO) and the Independent Labour Party, together commanded the confidence of the Legislative Assembly of Ontario.